 Banks like N26 for day-to-day banking

-Cards like N26 for travelling
+Banks like N26 for travelling and international transfers

 Instead, fee-free card spending abroad is a given with these challengers, so you’ll need to look at other features to compare them: